 People choose to use donor sperm for a variety of reasons.
-For example, the male partner has a genetic or medical conditions that prevents them from making sperm and and therefore unable to provide a sperm sample for use in intrauterine insemination (IUI) or in vitro fertilization (IVF).
-Single women and lesbian couples who want children can take advantage of donor sperm to help them achieve the family they desire and in other instances, couples may seek a sperm donor to avoid passing on a genetic disease or disorder that is carried by the male.
+For example, a male partner (or XY partner) has a genetic or medical conditions that prevent them from making sperm and and therefore unable to provide a sperm sample for use in intrauterine insemination (IUI) or in vitro fertilization (IVF).
+Cisgender single women and lesbian, same-sex, and non-sperm-producing couples who want children can take advantage of donor sperm to help them achieve the family they desire and in other instances, couples may seek a sperm donor to avoid passing on a genetic disease or disorder that is carried by a male or (XY) partner.

 Choosing a Donor

 Couples and/or individuals wishing to use a sperm donor usually elect to purchase sperm from an anonymous donor in a sperm bank.
 In some cases, some may ask a friend or relative to donate (a.k.a direct donation).

 At your appointment, we will share trusted sperm banks that you can use to help you select an anonymous donor.
 We can store your purchased samples in our andrology lab which can help save on shipping costs and ease anxiety about ready availability when it comes time for insemination.

 We typically check routine preconception counseling labs on the recipient and recommend documentation of tubal patency prior to insemination.

 Sperm Donor Screening

 In order to be a sperm donor, individuals are screened and tested at the time of their donation for numerous infectious and genetic diseases including HIV1/2, syphilis, gonorrhea, chlamydia, hepatitis B, and hepatitis C.

 If you wish to use an anonymous donor, then you must purchase the sperm from an FDA compliant sperm bank.
 The sperm will be sent to our clinic already tested for infectious and genetic diseases listed above.
 The sperm is usually already prepared for insemination.